wigy/chronicles_of_grunt/README.md

 * Fix file lookup failing to find files.
 * Do not create empty dist-files if there are no source files.
+* New task `docs` to build API-documentation.

 ### Not Yet Done

-* Support for doc-file like README.md and include them for TODO-checking.
 * Test for `version` task.
 * Test for `release` task.
 * Check for tabs in `verify`.

 ## Future Ideas

+* Support for doc-file like README.md and include them for TODO-checking.
 * A task to find every file that does not belong to any recognized category in the repository.
     - Add cofiguration variable `ignore` to silence complaining.
     - Also check if there are rules not matching anything in the configuration.
     - Make it part of `release` using 'die'-argument just like in `todo`.
 * Test for `dist` task.
 * Test for `libs` task.
+* Test for `docs` task.
 * Show "Not Yet Done" section from this file with `todo`.
 * Alternative handling for external, where ['jquery', 'bootstrap', 'jasmine'] will automatically added to correct categories.